How Long Does the VA Disability Claims Process Take?

 The Bottom Line on VA Disability Claim Timelines

-While the VA disability claims process typically takes 4-6 months for initial claims, the actual timeline depends on numerous factors — many of which are within your control.
-By submitting a complete, well-documented claim from the start and working with experienced VA-accredited attorneys, you can minimize delays and maximize your chances of receiving the full benefits you've earned through your service.
+While the VA disability claims process often takes several months for initial claims, the actual timeline depends on numerous factors — many of which are within your control.
+By submitting a complete, well-documented claim from the start and working with experienced VA-accredited attorneys, you can reduce common delays and improve your chances of getting the full rating your conditions support.

 Ready to Start Your VA Disability Claim?